How to Apply

 If you are selected for an interview, you will be contacted by Gina Murray, the neurology training program administrator using Interview Broker, an online scheduling system.
 You will be able to schedule your own interview using this website.

 We encourage you to submit your application early as our interview slots are limited.
-Our deadline for receiving applications from ERAS is October 11, 2019.
-We will have eight interview days:
+Our deadline for receiving applications from ERAS will be in October 2020.
+Interviews will be conducted virtually through a platform such as Zoom.

 If You Are Selected for an Interview